husseinwere/jumiahussein/README.md

 This is because when included, it stops the gender filter from working.
 I believe this is an issue with the randomuser API and not my application.

-With more time, I would do more unit tests and E2E tests
+With more time, I would do more unit tests and E2E tests.
+To improve the design, I would only display essential columns as per business requirements and on clicking a row (a user), display another interface with full user details.

 It was fun working on this exercise and I hope you like my design and overall code!